Plastic Pollution: A Bird's-Eye View

 Agents of change

 So what will it take to get plastic out of our oceans?
-I wish I had a surefire solution, and I think it's human nature to feel a sense of hopelessness.
+I wish I had a surefire solution, and it's human nature to feel a sense of hopelessness.
 But since I first wrote this piece a couple of years ago, change is in the wind.
 For Example, McDonald's plans to substitute paper straws for plastic in the UK and Ireland by 2019.
 And communities and restaurants across the U.S. are following suit.
 Through the efforts of journalists, blogs, and organizations, such as the Plastic Pollution Coalition, 5Gyres and others, businesses and governments around the globe have become aware of the pervasive amount of plastics in our oceans.

 But individuals can make a difference, too.
 If everyone makes a commitment to reduce plastic use, one item at a time, we can lead through example and make a dent in our plastics economy.
-Even though, in my opinion, ridding our oceans of plastics will ultimately require large-scale by in from local and international groups, by shifting to plastic-free goods and packaging—as much as possible—we become agents of change.
+Even though, in my opinion, ridding our oceans of plastics will ultimately require large-scale buy-in from local and international groups, by shifting to plastic-free goods and packaging—as much as possible—we become agents of change.
 And that is much more productive than feeling helpless. —Laura